 1. INTRODUCTION

 French bean (Phaseolus vulgaris L.) a short-duration leguminous vegetable crop is better known for its mature dry seeds as well as immature tender green pods (Abate, 2006).
 It’ s dry seed contains 21.1% protein, 69.9% carbohydrates, 1.7% fat, 381 mg calcium, 425 mg phosphorous, and 12.4 mg iron per 100 g (Ali and Kushwaha, 1987).
 French bean is widely cultivated in the temperate and subtropical regions and also in many parts of the tropics(Panda et al., 2023).
-It is extensively grown commercially and in the home garden (Barge et al., 2022).It occupies special importance of production, acreage and economic return among all the vegetables grown in the New Alluvial zone of West Bengal.
+It is extensively grown commercially and in the home gardens (Barge et al., 2022).It occupies special importance of production, acreage and economic return among all the vegetables grown in the New Alluvial zone of West Bengal in India.
 But non-application of adequate nutrients prevents the farmers from getting the desired yield from this vegetable.
-According to Banerjee et al.(1984), limited fields are sown with quality seeds, and the remaining areas are covered by seeds produced by farmers, the bulk of which is without any form of quality control.
-They also reported that by using quality seeds, yield could be increased substantially (Banerjee et al., 1984).Seed priming is a low-cost technology to enhance germination, growth and stress tolerance (MacDonald and Mohan, 2025).
+According to Banerjee et al.(1984), limited areas are sown with quality seeds, and the remaining areas are covered by seeds produced by farmers, the bulk of which is without any form of quality control.
+They also reported that by using quality seeds, yield could be increased substantially (Banerjee et al., 1984).Seed priming is a low-cost technology to enhance germination, growth, and stress tolerance in seedlings (MacDonald and Mohan, 2025).
 Priming is known to activate critical metabolic processes within a seed, such as enzyme activation or resource mobilization, prior to radicle emergence (Adhikari et al., 2020).
 Seed priming agents has been found to improve photosynthesis, nutrient content, oxidative stress regulation, and hormonal dynamics (Zulfiqar, 2021).Plant growth regulators play a crucial role in increasing crop yields, and with the advent of low-cost technologies, agricultural production may now be increased at a never-before-seen rate (Prachi et al., 2025).
 El-Fawyet al. (2017) also had made an attempt to see the impact of minimizing the damage and loss caused by plant pathogens by using growth regulators.
-Increasing the production of high-quality French bean pods could be achieved through seed treatments with growth hormones (Noor et al., 2017).Plant growth regulators can improve physiological efficiency including photosynthetic ability thereby helping in effective flower formation, fruit, and seed development and ultimately enhance productivity of the crops (Kumar et al., 2018).
+Increasing the production of high-quality French bean pods could be achieved through seed treatments with growth hormones (Noor et al., 2017).Plant growth regulators can improve physiological efficiency including photosynthetic ability thereby helping in effective flower formation, fruit and seed development, and ultimately enhance productivity of the crops (Kumar et al., 2018).

-Although several works have been done previously by the researchers, the right dose and duration of implementing plant growth regulators as seed priming agent is yet to be standardized in French bean.Thus, the present investigation was done with the objective of finding out the influence of plant growth regulators i.e.Gibberellic Acid (GA3) and Indole-3-Acetic Acid (IAA) and to check if any synergistic effect exists between GA3 and IAA on seedling quality parameters of French bean seed.
+Although several works have been done previously by the researchers, the right dose and duration of implementing plant growth regulators as seed priming agent is yet to be standardized in French bean.Thus, the present investigation was done with the objective of finding out the influence of plant growth regulators i.e., Gibberellic Acid (GA3) and Indole-3-Acetic Acid (IAA) and to check if any synergistic effect exists between GA3 and IAA on seedling quality parameters of French bean seed.

-2. material and methods
+2. materialS and methods